Rio Rondo offers a selection of small beads that can be threaded onto lace (or embroidery thread) to produce a decorative silver ferruled look.

 I generally use a scissors, and with practice, one can learn to be fairly accurate with that method.
 At first it is very easy to skew off to one side and end up with lots of short pieces or irregularly cut ones.
 Keep any shorter pieces handy, as most pieces 1-3" long can eventually be used for some project.
 Practice makes perfect.

-Some people have had better luck using an X-acto knife to split the lace.
+Some people have had better luck using a hobby knife to split the lace.
 You may wish to try this method as well to see if it will work for you.
-Be careful though, it is very easy to split yourself instead of the leather with an X-acto knife!
+Be careful though, it is very easy to split yourself instead of the leather with a hobby knife!

 You can set up a "pattern" or "theme" of bead sequences to achieve very interesting new looks out of fairly simple beads.
 Alternatively you can use the same type of bead exclusively, either spacing the beads evenly, or arranging them in patterns or groups.
 The only problem with doing this is that you may end up with way too many ideas you want to use, and not know which one to pick!